-MUSC 102 Applied Dance - Lessons for intermediate/advanced dance students seeking to continue and expand their dance education at Linfield with focused attention to individual goals.
+MUSC 102 Applied Lessons: Dance - Available to intermediate/advanced dance students seeking to continue and expand their dance education with focused attention to individual goals.
 Thirty minutes each week. \$50 fee.
 Prerequisites: one dance class from MUSC 070-084 and permission of instructor.
-1 credit.
+1-2 credits.
+May be repeated for credit.
+Multiple sections may be offered.